StephenHarrington/ethereum/privatenet/README.md

 For the purpose of this tutorial, a file `pk_password_strings`, is provided with clear text private keys.  **You would never do this in practice with addresses storing convertable coins.**

-You shoud change these private keys.
+You should change these private keys.

 In the bin directory is a javascript file `keystore_generator.js`.